aditya-grover/node2vec/README.md

 Please send any questions you might have about the code and/or the algorithm to <adityag@cs.stanford.edu>.

 *Note:* This is only a reference implementation of the *node2vec* algorithm and could benefit from several performance enhancement schemes, some of which are discussed in the paper.

+# Changes

+- Added progress bar to preprocessing task.
+- Changes to use python3 and higher versions of packages.
+- Added multi-classification.ipynb to use the embeddings to do multi-label classification.